Readers Question: What would happen if the Euro collapses?

 What Would the Benefits of A Euro Collapse Be?

 Many commentators focus on the short-term costs of a Euro break up.
 However, another way of looking at a Euro breakup is that it needs to break up or at least be fundamentally changed.

 The fundamental uncompetitiveness of southern European economies is a disaster for their long term economy.
 (See: competitiveness of Europe) With current account deficits of close to 10% of GDP, their uncompetitiveness is leading to very high unemployment, very low economic growth and rising debt to GDP ratios.
-In the Euro, they fears years of austerity, low growth and high unemployment.
-Leaving the Euro, enables their currency to reach a level which reflects their underlying competitiveness.
+In the Euro, they fear years of austerity, low growth and high unemployment.
+Leaving the Euro enables their currency to reach a level which reflects their underlying competitiveness.
 It means that out of the Euro, they will have more flexibility and will be able to at least target economic growth rather than the overwhelming insistence on budget cuts.
 From a social perspective which is worse?

 - 10 years of spending cuts, lower growth with political over-sight from Germany or a devaluation and temporary capital flight?

 The Euro may scrape through the next few years, but even if countries do survive, the fundamental problems will not be solved.
 There is still the inevitability that countries will have diverging competitiveness and the problems this brings in a single currency.
 Whilst the Euro survives in the current form, there will always be this risk that countries face negative growth, rising debt, high unemployment and no real viable policy measures to overcome them.